-This year we hosted two lectures around the theme of Creating Shared Value and Evaluating Social Impact.
+Last year (2012) we hosted two exciting lectures around the theme of Creating Shared Value and Evaluating Social Impact.
+Please read about them below.

 How Do Financial Organizations Evaluate Social Ventures?

-Social ventures who want to make both a financial and social impact have to balance both goals.
-Investors, funders and lenders also have to look at how to evaluate impact beyond just financial return.
-Join us this evening as two leaders in social venture financing talk about how financiers approach evaluating social ventures, and make investment or lending decisions.
-This evening is for anyone engaged with social ventures!
+Social enterprises that want to make both a financial and social impact have to balance both goals.
+Investors, funders and lenders have to look at how to evaluate impact beyond just financial return.
+This lectured featured two leaders of funding organizations and explored what they look for in funding social enterprises.
+Stay tuned for the video of this session.

 Kat Taylor, CEO, One Pacific Bank